digicademy-chf/chf_container/documentation/Usage/Index.rst

 files, or passwords.
 It is recommended to find a good storage space for these in your organisation

-A shell script can help you compile the files automatically.
-You may even call it periodically via a backup cron job.
-You have to allow its execution once,
-though:
+The follwing commands can be called from the container folder to save the content files in the ``content`` subfolder.
+You may need to alter the root password of the database, its name, and its file name.
+Leave out the two ``ssl`` lines if the two files are not available.

 ..  code-block:: shell

-    chmod u+x contentbackup.sh

-The script itself and an additional command can be called from the container folder to save the content files in the ``content`` subfolder.
-You may need to alter the root password of the database, its name, and its file name:

-..  code-block:: shell
+    cp web/config/system/settings.php content/settings.php && \
+    zip -r content/public.zip web/public && \
+    cp config/apache2/ssl/000-default-ssl.pem content/000-default-ssl.pem && \

-    sh ./contentbackup.sh && \
+    cp config/apache2/ssl/000-default-ssl.key content/000-default-ssl.key && \
     podman exec -i chf_database mysqldump -uroot -ppassword t3_chf > content/chf_database.sql